IliaRakhlevski/Detection-of-violence-against-children-in-videos/README.md

 **Development environments:** Spider 3.3.6, PyCharm 2021.3.1.<br/>
 **Cloud platforms:** Google Colaboratory, Kaggle.<br/>

-This project proposes a physical violence detecting method based on indoor surveillance cameras.<br/> The cameras capture video streams, these streams are classified by using a deep learning Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) based approach for violence detection by learning <br/> the detailed features in videos.<br/>
-The CNN is used for features extraction and LSTM is used to classify video based on those features.<br/>
+This project proposes a physical violence detecting method based on indoor surveillance cameras.
+The cameras capture video streams, these streams are classified by using a deep-learning Convolution Neural Network (CNN) and Long Short-Term Memory (LSTM) based approach for violence detection by learning the detailed features in the videos.
+CNN used for feature extraction while LSTM is used to classify the video, based on those features.
-As a CNN features extraction we use ResNet152V2 pre-trained model.<br/>
+As a CNN feature extraction we use ResNet152V2 pre-trained model.

-The dataset presented in the repository has only several examples.
-The full dataset has about 8000 videos.
+The novelty of this project is synthesized data.
+In this project we focused on specific type of violence of adults against children.
+There are no available data sets match this situation and not enough relevant videos on the Internet, and the existing ones are very low quality.
+Thus, we decided to use reborn dolls which are very similar to real children.

+For the testing purpose we used videos which created under similar conditions as the videos from the training dataset.
+We have reached various classification accuracies up to 70% for “violent” frames of the tested videos.
+The results of the tests were relatively good, but only for those videos similar to the ones from the dataset.
+We need to improve the generalization and for this purpose, we have to increase the training dataset.

+Our main task is that the model will learn from the human movement only.
+To meet this target during each video session, we created videos containing both violent and non-violent movements.
+The rest of the parameters (background, clothes, distance etc.) remained the same.
+Another important goal is to achieve generalization.
+The trained model must learn to recognize humans (reborn dolls) on the video and classify their movement under different conditions: poses, clothes, gender, hairstyle etc.

+After numerous experiments we came to the conclusion that in order to train the model so it can generalize well - there is a need for thousands of videos.
+The dataset must contain not only synthetically generated videos but also real ones.
+To continue this work, we need to increase the dataset.

 **Project files:**<br/>
 * *settings.py*<br/>